 Similar to previous years, staff do not recommend any changes to the farm property class current tax ratio of 0.25.
 However, as outlined later in this report, Council adopted two optional subclasses for farm properties with small-scale on-farm business activities in 2018.
-This could provide 2023 tax relief to some farm properties from the current taxation at the commercial and industrial tax rates.
-In 2018, MPAC completed a review of farm properties and did not identify any eligible small-scale on-farm business within Haldimand County at that time.
-Subsequently, the adjusted returned roll for 2023 taxation identified two commercial properties within these subclasses.
+This provides tax relief to some farm properties from the current taxation at the commercial and industrial tax rates.
+The adjusted returned roll for 2025 taxation identified four commercial properties and one industrial property within these subclasses.